Ultimate Guide To Hiking The Narrows in Zion National Park

 Dry Bag

 I had a dry bag with me to keep electronics, food, and a change of clothes dry.
-I stored it inside my regular backpack, but you could also buy or rent a dry bag that is the whole backpack.
+I stored it inside my regular backpack, but you could also buy or rent a dry bag that is a whole backpack.

 Zion Outfitter Rental for the Narrows